AmineGherib/genetic-algorithm/README.md

    (evaluate -> select -> crossover -> mutate -> evaluate -> select -> merge)

-3. Number of prisoner's dilemma iterations - during each of genetic algorithm iteration, the prisoners in the population with play the prisoner's dilemma this specified number of times in order to asses their score and fitness.
+3. Number of prisoner's dilemma iterations - during each of genetic algorithm iteration, the prisoners in the population with play the prisoner's dilemma this specified number of times in order to assess their score and fitness.
 4. Selection rate - the proportion of the population to be selected for crossover and then survival during a given genetic algorithm iteration. this value is actually the proportion of a random variable of a binomial distribution, so the exact number selected will vary slightly from turn to turn.
-For example, a selection rate of 15% with a population size of 100 might result in 13 players one turn, 16 players another, 14 another, etc.
+For example, a selection rate of 15% with a population size of 100 might result in 13 players one turn, 16 players another, and 14 another.
 5. Mutation rate - the percentage of the population to apply a mutation to during a single genetic algorithm iteration.

 Further, the five weighting factors to be used in the calculation of fitness are also specified, and the sum of these factors should add to 1.0